 There are a few different ways to temper chocolate.
 We’ve shared the seed tempering method with you.
 Now, thanks to our friends at Peter’s, we are sharing with you how to use the mush tempering method:

-This method of precrystallizing chocolate does not require the assistance of well-tempered chocolate as “seed.”
+Using the mush method is the most “hands on” version for tempering chocolate.
+Unlike the seeding method, this option does not require the use of well-tempered chocolate as “seed”.
 In warm, untempered chocolate between 110-115 degrees F, all of the cocoa butter is completely melted and in the liquid phase.
 We cool chocolate while mixing/agitating until it turns to “mush,” thus the name.
 The change in color and significant thickening of this mush tells us that we have crystallized some of the cocoa butter in the chocolate from liquid to solid.
 The mush chocolate is approximately 76-80 degrees F. The chocolate can be cooled by a number of methods, including moving it around on a cool marble slab or mixing in a pan over cold water.

 At this point, the solid cocoa butter crystals in the mush are a blend of both stable and unstable crystals.
 If we stop here and allow the chocolate to solidify to completion, the end product will be streaky and bloomed because the cocoa butter crystals will not finish solidifying in an orderly and stable manner.
 This is because of the unstable cocoa butter crystals in the mush.